The John Gogian Family Foundation supports organizations whose mission is to provide services and solutions for

 The Foundation’s grants range from $5,000 to $20,000.
 Grants to new organizations are usually $15,000 for the first year.

-An organization may apply for and receive a grant annually for up to three consecutive years.
-Thereafter it must refrain from applying for at least one year.
+An organization may apply for and receive a grant annually for up to three consecutive years and then must refrain from applying for at least one year.

 To be considered for a grant from the John Gogian Family Foundation, organizations must:

 - Provide an independent audited financial statement if the organization’s annual income is $2 million or more.
-If the organization’s annual income is $1 million or more, but less than $2 million, either an independent audited financial statement or an independent financial compilation is required.
+If the organization’s annual income is between $1 and $2 million, either an independent audited financial statement or an independent financial compilation is required.

 - Be non-sectarian.
 A religiously affiliated group may operate a program, but participation must be open to anyone and be non-discriminatory.
-The service delivery must be free of worship or religious teaching.
+The service delivery must be free of worship and religious teaching.

 The Foundation uses the following criteria in making its selections for funding: